Why Edmonton New Edmontonians share their first impressions

 “Edmonton is amazing,” says Charvi.
 “I’ve never experienced snow before.”

-Highlights: Edmonton’s blossoming tech industry, the city’s festival culture, and the sense of community she feels at the U of A. “There are so many clubs and organizations, and I love that students are so enthusiastic,” says Charvi.
-“I’m part of the International Students Association.
+Highlights: Edmonton’s blossoming tech industry(external link), the city’s festival culture, and the sense of community she feels at the U of A. “There are so many clubs and organizations, and I love that students are so enthusiastic,” says Charvi.
+“I’m part of the International Students Association(external link).
 I like helping other international students because transitioning to a new country can be hard.”